Construction Safety Program Template for COR

 This scoring structure means you can't just ace two elements and neglect the rest.
 A contractor who scores 95% on documentation but 40% on inspections still fails the audit.
 Every element matters.

 Not sure where your program stands right now?
-Book a free safety assessment and we'll identify your gaps before the auditor does.
+SE-AI can check your safety documentation and identify your gaps before the auditor does.

 The specific audit elements and their point values vary by certifying partner.
 In Alberta, ACSA's 2023 audit instrument uses 10 elements.
 In Manitoba and other provinces, you may see 14 or 15 elements.
 The Canadian Federation of Construction Safety Associations (CFCSA) sets national accreditation standards, but each province's certifying partner adapts the instrument to local regulations.